AmanSidhu0621/code-ai-ext/README.md

 # code-ai-ext

-More to come - but continuing to build a VSCode extension of a chat interface with ChatGPT as the engine.
+More to come - but continuing to build a VSCode extension of a chat interface with ChatGPT as the engine (Personal playground for sharpening typescript skills further)